-About 13 years ago, I started building houses.
+About 17 years ago, I started building houses.
 Actually, I started renovating old houses while always attempting to salvage whatever I could along the way.
 I was tired of seeing all the waste and debris on construction sites.
 I was tired of the usable materials that builders were calling waste and throwing out.
 In general, I was ready to make a shift into responsible construction.
 It has taken a while for that shift to sink in and I believe it is currently settling into the construction market as a whole.
 I hope the shift is successful.

 I worked hard to shift my clients from standard construction to my vision of green, which wasn’t always easy.
 Many would rather spend their money on the fancy kitchen appliances than on a more efficient heating system.
 They wanted to “see” where their money was spent not reap the rewards of the efficiency.
 As frustrating as this immediate gratification mentality can be, I did manage to find some clients with an open mind and a clear dedication to the greater good.

-While I was building houses, I was also selling instructional DVDs on how to build with bales to people all over the world through my website (www.strawbale.com).
+While I was building houses, I was also selling instructional videos on how to build with bales to people all over the world through our website.
 A big inner shift took place when people started recognizing me in public.
 I have been met with smiles and “Hey, you’re that straw bale guy!!” many times all over the country, often in random places like airports and grocery markets.
 I saw something in those random meetings that would change how I approach my business relationship to the world.

 I recognized that for me to truly impact the world of construction, I had to reach more people, convince them of the idea of building with bales, and do it quickly.
 A new company was born.
 Today, my focus is entirely on teaching and mentoring others.
 I no longer build custom homes.
 Instead, I teach people how to build their own custom home.
-Through my DVDs, blog, web releases, radio shows, interviews, lectures and more I reach thousands of people every year and turn them on to this great building technique.
+Through my videos, blog, web releases, radio shows, interviews, lectures and more I reach thousands of people every year and turn them on to this great building technique.

 I hope this reach and influence grows and brings more people into the light of straw bale construction.
 Improving the health of our planet starts with small steps and transitions into the larger scene or bigger picture.
 You’ve heard the phrase think globally, act locally?
 Well I hope that I am a part of that transition from local to global and that I inspire people all over the world to join me in making healthier more natural homes.
 I used to say that my work would change the construction industry one person at a time.
 I have moved that expectation up to 1000 people at a time.
 I hope you join me too.